M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Multi-Server-Mode/index.md

 This change in architecture impacts Vault Application Framework applications: **in order for your Vault Application Framework application to run on M-Files Multi-Server Mode, you must make some changes to the structure of the application**.

+Note that applications that are compatible with Multi-Server Mode will also install and function correctly in single-server environments, provided they are running M-Files 20.2 or higher.
+If compatibility with Multi-Server Mode is anticipated in the future, it is recommended that you use the approaches listed on this page from the start.
+{:.note}

 ## Concepts

 * Note that your vault application will be run concurrently on all servers.
 If there are three M-Files servers in the multi-server configuration then there will be three instances of your application running.